thethirdone-g/withlathan/README.md

 ### User Research

-In order to create the **perfect** experience for our users, research has to be conducted.
+In order to create the **perfect** experience for our users we can't assume we know everything they need.
+Closed mouths don't get fed so we let the research do the talking.

 _**The Clique**_ at Lathan conducts user research in an effort to understand what our users **want**, what they **need**, and can they **use** what we're going to provide.